-It should come as no surprise that the total amount of credit card debt in the United States peaked at the height of the credit crisis (2009) at $865 billion.
-By 2014, credit card debt fell to $648 billion, but it has climbed since then.6 In fact, the total amount of outstanding revolving debt exceeded $1 trillion at the start of 2017.10
+It should come as no surprise that the total amount of credit card debt in the U.S. peaked at the height of the credit crisis (2009) at $865 billion.
+By 2014, credit card debt fell to $648 billion, but it has climbed since then.
+In fact, the total amount of outstanding revolving debt stood at $1.086 trillion in November 2019.4

-On an individual level, the average credit card balance per consumer in 2016 was $5,551, and our credit utilization rates remained the same at 30 percent.
-7
+On an individual level, the average credit card balance per consumer in 2019 was $6,629, and our credit utilization rates remained steady at 30%.7

 How often do Americans use their credit cards?

 The overall use of credit cards has fluctuated with the business cycle.
-Measured by the share of individuals with at least one card, participation peaked in the second quarter of 2008 at 68 percent of borrowers and then declined sharply to 59 percent during the Great Recession.5
+Measured by the share of individuals with at least one card, participation peaked in the second quarter of 2008 at 68% of borrowers and then declined sharply to 59% during the Great Recession.

 How good your credit score is will determine how likely you are to use your credit card.
 For example, Americans with good or excellent credit scores didn’t see a large drop in card usage during the last recession.

 Credit card purchase volume is now growing much more quickly than debt, according to a 2019 report, “The Consumer Credit Card Market,” from the Consumer Financial Protection Bureau.
 Purchase volume grew 30% from 2015 to 2018, while balances grew 20%, credit lines grew 17% and account incidence, the number of consumers with accounts, grew 10%.

 Balances and credit limits have just recently surpassed their prerecession highs, and account incidence has yet to do so.6

 General-purpose credit card payments made up 91.5% of all credit card payments in 2018.8 The 2018 purchase volume for general-purpose credit cards was $3.7 trillion, almost double its prerecession high.6